Home Care FAQ

 • It is often less expensive than other options

-• Patients often thrive in the comfort of their own home
+• Clients often thrive in the comfort of their own home

 • Prevents the typical issues that lead to hospital readmission, such as medication mistakes and misunderstandings, missed follow-up appointments, poor nutrition, dehydration and lack of safety preparation in the home